Taxation of a Cyprus Company

 - The annual capital allowance on fixed assets and all expenses incurred for the earning of income (with some restrictions and exceptions) are allowed as deductions

-- No capital gains tax (except from the disposal of immovable property in Cyprus)
+- No capital gains tax (except the disposal of immovable property in Cyprus)

-- No estate duty is payable on the inheritance of shares of an IBC
+- On the inheritance of shares of an IBC, no estate duty is payable

 - No stamp duty payable on documents referring to ordinary daily activities